bbottema/celestial-difficulty-scoring/README.md

 The steps to follow to get this workflow up and running are as follows:

-1. **Synchronize your Python environment:** You can do this by running the command `pipenv synq`.
-This step ensures all necessary Python dependencies are properly installed in your Python environment.
+1. **Create a new Python environment:** Start by creating a new Python environment and installing the necessary dependencies.
+You can do this by running the following commands.

     ```
-    pipenv synq
+    pipenv sync
     ```

+Alternatively, use ```pipenv install``` to install the dependencies from the Pipfile with latest versions.

 2. **Initialize your database schema:** After synchronizing your environment, run `python initialize_db_schema.py`.
 Be aware that this command will update the structure of your tables and also drop all existing data whenever it is run.